 Either way, this drink is – you guessed it – perfect for brunch!

-The Malibu rum and pineapple juice give it a slightly sweeter, more tropical taste than pure orange juice has.
+The Malibu rum and pineapple juice give it a slightly sweeter, more tropical taste than pure orange juice.

 If you’re a fan of OJ in the mornings, you’ll enjoy this simple cocktail.

-If you’re whipping up this flavorful drink, I suggest you go ahead and use the pitcher recipe because one glass isn’t going to be enough.
+If you’re whipping up this flavorful drink, I suggest you go ahead and use the pitcher recipe.

 Whether you opt for the sweeter or tangier option, you’re sure to love it.